High School Resume Template, Example & How to Write

 3. Education Section

-This will be the easiest part of your high school resume.
+The education resume section will be the easiest part of your high school resume.
 Don’t bother listing your elementary or middle school.
 Keep it simple and list your high school.
 If you’ve recently graduated – or are going to graduate within a few months, document the graduation date on the resume.

 You should list your GPA and date of graduation and some of your top academic accomplishments.
 Don’t worry about getting too technical about specific coursework, classes you’ve taken, as you can list this in your achievements section if it’s applicable to your position.